czembower/vault-gcp-gke-wi-auth/README.md

 - GCP IAM mapping that associates a Kubernetes service account and namespace with a Google Service Account
-- Kubernetes service account associated with this container that is annotated in such that it assumes the target Google Service Account identity
+- Kubernetes service account associated with this container that is annotated in such a way that it assumes the target Google Service Account identity
 - A Kubernetes role and rolebinding that grants the Kubernetes service account the ability to read service accounts and generate service account tokens
 - A healthy Vault cluster with an appropriately configured GCP auth method